 Industry came to the area in 1872 when a series of trial borings were made in the hope of discovering iron ore.
-Instead, rock salt was found in quantity and serious exploitation began in 1875.
-The salt was pumped to the surface in the form of brine and piped across the river to Burn Naze where the Fleetwood Salt Company converted the liquid brine into salt.
+Instead rock salt was found in quantity and serious exploitation began in 1875.
+The salt was pumped to the surface in the form of brine and piped across the river to Burn Naze, where the Fleetwood Salt Company converted the liquid brine into salt.
 Subsidence fears led to the development of a salt mine proper with rock salt being extracted by miners using special undercutting machines.
 Some of the salt was discovered to be of a very superior quality and became world famous at the time.

-The Local Government Act of 1894 set up the Preesall Urban District Council which controlled the affairs of the township until another reorganisation in 1974 passed this control to the newly constituted Wyre Borough Council.
+The Local Government Act of 1894 set up the Preesall Urban District Council, which controlled the affairs of the township until another reorganisation in 1974 passed this control to the newly constituted Wyre Borough Council.
 In order to maintain a local focus Preesall Town Council was established in the same year.

 It is not clear how Knott End got its name.
 One theory is that the "knotts" were two large mounds of stones which lay out in the river until they were destroyed in the construction of the entrance to the Wyre Dock.
 Others believe that the name may have been derived from the "knot", a bird that frequents the sands of Morecambe Bay on which Knott End is situated.
 Another thought is that, when entering the estuary, the early Norse seafarers used knotted ropes as navigational tools - the knots marking distance with Knott End being at the end of the rope.

 A famous visitor to the village, L.S.
-Lowry, painted various views of Knott End in his well known 'Matchstalk Cats and Dogs' style.
+Lowry, painted various views of Knott End in his well-known 'Matchstalk Cats and Dogs' style.
 Lowry frequently visited the area in the 1940s and 1950s and produced a number of sketches/paintings depicting scenes across the River Wyre towards Fleetwood.

 There are several attractions to offer the visitor to the villages.